VladislavPavlyuk1313/Developers-Today-test-task/README.md

 # DevelopersTodayTestTask

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.
+This project was developed by Vlad Pavlyuk as a test assignment for the position of Junior Angular Developer at DevelopersToday.

 ## Development server